How to Screen Portugal Golden Visa Funds for Lower Risk

 |---|---|---|---|

-| Safest Portugal Golden Visa funds | Lower-risk diligence signals: CMVM/document evidence, fees, liquidity, manager background, US-person status, and verification status where available. | Current prospectus, KID, subscription pack, AIMA evidence, manager declarations, tax treatment, and legal review. | No fund is risk-free and this page is not a recommendation to invest. |
+| Lower-risk Portugal Golden Visa fund screening | Lower-risk diligence signals: CMVM/document evidence, fees, liquidity, manager background, US-person status, and verification status where available. | Current prospectus, KID, subscription pack, AIMA evidence, manager declarations, tax treatment, and legal review. | No fund is risk-free and this page is not a recommendation to invest. |

-| Which funds have stronger regulation evidence? | CMVM IDs, manager names, verification notes, depositary/custodian fields, and document-readiness signals where available. | Public records and current fund documents must match the marketed claim. | CMVM supervision is not the same as Golden Visa approval or capital protection. |
+| Which funds disclose regulatory identifiers and documents? | CMVM IDs, manager names, verification notes, depositary/custodian fields, and document-readiness signals where available. | Public records and current fund documents must match the marketed claim. | CMVM supervision is not a safety, quality, or eligibility signal, and is not the same as an AIMA outcome or capital protection. |

-| Which funds are safer for exit timing? | Lock-up periods, maturity, redemption frequency, extension language, transfer notes, and liquidity warnings. | Actual redemption clauses, gates, suspension rights, settlement timing, and whether exit is safe for the investor timeline. | Liquidity features can change and may not be usable during the Golden Visa holding period. |
+| Which funds disclose exit-timing terms? | Lock-up periods, maturity, redemption frequency, extension language, transfer notes, and liquidity warnings. | Actual redemption clauses, gates, suspension rights, settlement timing, and whether exit fits the investor timeline. | Liquidity features can change and may not be usable during the Golden Visa holding period. |

-| Which funds are safer for US investors? | US-person acceptance, FATCA/PFIC/QEF notes where disclosed, fee terms, and liquidity profile. | Written manager confirmation and independent US tax advice before wiring funds. | Golden Visa eligibility and US-person acceptance are separate questions. |
+| Which funds disclose US-investor terms? | US-person acceptance, FATCA/PFIC/QEF notes where disclosed, fee terms, and liquidity profile. | Written manager confirmation and independent US tax advice before wiring funds. | Golden Visa eligibility and US-person acceptance are separate questions. |

 Movingto Funds can help narrow a shortlist by visible evidence, but investors still need primary documents and professional review before subscribing.